shijithpk/manifesto_work_2025_delhi/README.md

 Then if you haven't already install Google's package to access the Gemini API with `pip install -U -q google-genai` (You might need to `pip install python-dotenv` too).

-Then to extract the text from say the bjp pdf, you can run `python code/extract_pdf.py`.
+Then to extract the text from say the bjp pdf, you can run [extract_pdf.py](code/extract_pdf.py).
 The script run took around 15 minutes for the BJP manifesto.

-(You'll also have to change a variable in the function call `extract_pdf_content('2025', 'dl', 'bjp')` to  `extract_pdf_content('2025', 'dl', 'cong')` to get at the congress pdf.)
+(You'll have to change a variable in the function call `extract_pdf_content('2025', 'dl', 'bjp')` to  `extract_pdf_content('2025', 'dl', 'cong')` to get at the congress pdf.
+Or to 'aap' to get at the aam aadmi party pdf.)

 There's also a [pdf translation script](code/translate_pdf.py) in there to translate a hindi pdf into english markdown.
 Ultimately didn't need it because parties released English versions of their manifestos, but prepared a script anyway to be on the safe side.